École de technologie supérieure: History

 In 2015, the campus expanded further with the opening of the Student House (Pavilion E).
-In 2018, the former Dow Planetarium was completely renovated and the technology business accelerator Centech moved there. ÉTS adopts an urban development plan for the campus in order to integrate it harmoniously into the neighborhood.
+In 2018, the former Dow Planetarium was renovated, and the technology business accelerator Centech moved there. ÉTS adopts an urban development plan for the campus in order to integrate it harmoniously into the neighborhood.
 The Formula ÉTS student club is moving from the combustion engine to the electric motor starting in 2019.
 In 2020 a new pavilion was opened (Pavilion D).
-In 2021, ÉTS achieved carbon neutrality, nearly nine years before the deadline it had set.
-In 2023, major real estate projects are still in the pipeline.
+In 2021, ÉTS achieved carbon neutrality.